markcunninghamuk/FluidTest/Readme.md

 **Example**

-My system uses Guids on the record and I require to create a record.
-When you create a new `RecordService`, you must pass in an `AggregateId` and optionally a retry policy, The `AggregateId` is used to cleandown and the end, and is also the identifier of the parent record that you will create.
-Everything hangs off an aggregate in a relational database model.
+My system uses Guids so for the example show.
+Guids are used, but uou can use any type (Complex or primitive).
+When you create a new `RecordService`, you must pass in an `AggregateId` and optionally a retry policy, The `AggregateId` is used to cleandown data at the end of the test run and is also the identifier of the parent record that you will create.
+Everything hangs off an aggregate in a relational / hierarchical database model.
 For NoSQL databases, you don't need to worry as much as you can create a complex object in one hit.

 ```cs
 var service = new RecordService<Guid>(Guid.NewGuid());